blackjetrock/experimental-computer-for-schools/README.md

 <h1>Tests</h1>

 There is a set of tests built in to the firmware that can be run to check th eoperation of the machine.
 The tests are run using the '=' menu option on the USB CLI.
 They take quite a while to run and once finished the '@' menu option can be used to display the result.
-If a test is successful then 'Passed' is display.
+If a test is successful then 'Passed' is displayed.
 If it failed the 'Failed' is displayed, along with the expected and calculated results.
+It is possible to run a single test using the '[' command to load the test (after entering the test number with z nn ESC), then '+' to run it.
+The resut is displayed using '@'.

 <h1>PCB</h1>